-Could there be charges in Cottonwood Complex Fire?
+Could there be charges in Cottonwood Complex fire?

 “We are still in the investigation.
 There’s not a lot I can say about it, but we are in the middle of that,” said Reno County sheriff Darrian Campbell.
 “When you see 35 homes totally destroyed, that’s awful.
 That’s awful.
 I have no words.”

-Campbell says he is impressed with all the help that’s been in Reno County, from fire crews coming from all over the state to volunteers pitching into his own staff working overtime.
+Campbell says he is impressed with all the help in Reno County, from fire crews coming from all over the state to volunteers pitching in and his staff working overtime.

-But he says charges are a possibility, and the state fire marshal’s office is investigating as well since there has been a death in the fire.
+But he says charges are a possibility, and the state fire marshal’s office is also investigating since there has been a death in the fire.

 Some residents near the fire are asking about fines or legal charges coming as a result of the fire.